-Three California brown pelicans mock jousting, displaying vividly-colored throat skin and mating plumage.
+Three California brown pelicans mock jousting, displaying vividly-colored throat skin and breeding plumage.
 Two display full breeding plumage with brown hind-neck, the third appears to be sub-adult.
 Note also these three display yellow, orange and the more-typical red throat coloration.

 Species: Brown Pelican, Pelecanus occidentalis, Pelecanus occidentalis californicus